sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-slider-extension/cp-mobile-dev-kit-slider-extension.md

     }
     ```

-9. Save the `MySliderExtension.ts` file.
+9. Save the `MySliderExtension.ts` file if not saved already.

 ### Set first page as the extension page